-We were going the wrong way
+We were going the wrong way in Italy

-The wrong way on a one-way street in the tiny coastal town of Arco Felice.
+Italy – The wrong way on a one-way street in the tiny coastal town of Arco Felice.
 Usually, roundabouts went around.
 Getting lost or confused about which direction to take while you’re inside one is an easy fix – you just keep driving in a circle until you figure it out.
 It’s a merry-go-round of traffic and much simpler than an intersection requiring immediate action.
 But this was not a roundabout at all.
 It was a round-a-straight.
 We’d driven the motorcycle in a circle and were facing oncoming traffic.
 A Bambi-in-the-headlights moment, all for one cigar.

 The cigar store in Arco Felice is famous for its Cubans.
 Plunking down twenty-eight Euros for one of Cuba’s finest was the only goal on this lazy Sunday afternoon.
 Thumping around oceanfront Arco Felice and the sister community of Pozzuoli was relaxing compared to the death-defying speeds required to survive the Autostrade, so we were taking it slow – albeit in the wrong direction.
 Calmly pulled off to the side of the road, we smiled and waved cheerfully at the other drivers like we’d done this purposely to entertain them.
 After a deft u-turn, the elusive cigar store was spotted, and we parked, only to discover what we should have already known.